-- The Fund's return of 18.9% in 2021, net of investment management fees, outperformed its benchmark by 607 basis points. - As a result of the Fund's 18.9% investment return, the System's Fiduciary Net Position increased from \$5.65 billion in 2020 to \$6.43 billion in 2021, even after accounting for benefit payments that exceeded contributions. - Over the past 10 years, the Fund generated annualized returns of 10.2%, net of investment management fees, which exceeded its benchmark by an annualized 45 basis points. - The Fund's Private Equity, Real Assets, and Public Equity allocations generated the highest returns for the Fund in 2021, at 67.7%, 21.6%, and 20.6%, respectively, net of fees.
-While still outperforming their respective benchmarks, the Fund's Absolute Return and Fixed Income allocations generated the lowest returns for the Fund in 2021, at 8.2% and -0.4% respectively, net of fees.
+- The Fund's return of -6.5% in 2022, net of investment management fees, outperformed its benchmark by 413 basis points. - The Fund's -6.5% investment return, combined with benefit payments that exceeded contributions, resulted in the System's Fiduciary Net Position declining from \$6.43 billion in 2021 to \$5.53 billion in 2022. - Over the past 10 years, the Fund generated annualized returns of 8.1%, net of investment management fees, which exceeded its benchmark by an annualized 84 basis points.
+The Fund's returns also rank in the top quartile of its public fund peer universe over the 1, 3, 5, and 10-year time periods, as measured by both its custodian and investment consultant, respectively. - Positive returns generated within the Fund's Absolute Return and Real Assets allocations were more than offset by negative returns reported within the Fund's Public Equity, Fixed Income, and Private Equity allocations, in 2022. - With the exception of Real Assets, all of the asset classes the Fund invests in outperformed their respective benchmarks by 255bp or more, net of fees, in 2022

-The Consultant's Commentary; a summary of the Fund's goals, objectives, and guidelines; and selected investment schedules follow for your review.1
+The Consultant's Commentary; a summary of the Fund's goals, objectives, and guidelines; and selected investment schedules follow for your review.